-The price for West Texas Intermediate ("WTI") crude oil ended the second quarter of 2024 at \$82.69 per barrel ("Bbl"), as compared to \$81.28 per Bbl in the first quarter of 2024, representing a modest increase of approximately 2%.
-Range bound commodity prices indicated a comfortably supplied oil market during the quarter, which was marginally offset by slowing demand.
-OPEC+ countries reiterated that a further rollback on future production cuts would be subject to market conditions.
-This coupled with continued geopolitical tensions across Europe and the Middle East have supported a higher oil price environment as conflicts in both Ukraine and Gaza persist.
+The price for West Texas Intermediate ("WTI") crude oil ended the third quarter of 2024 at \$70.24 per barrel ("Bbl"), as compared to \$82.69 per Bbl in the second quarter of 2024, representing a decrease of approximately 15%.
+Global oil demand decelerated during the period on the heels of fluttering Chinese demand coupled with a heightened risk of future global economic headwinds.
+However, OPEC+ countries reiterated plans for a continued delay to production hikes.
+This, coupled with continued heightened geopolitical tensions across Europe and the Middle East have supported a higher oil price environment as conflicts in both Ukraine and across the Middle East persist.

 As a result, oilfield activity levels during the period were relatively muted.
-The Permian Basin drilling rig count declined by eight active rigs quarter-over-quarter, ending the period at 308 active rigs.
+The Permian Basin drilling rig count declined by two active rigs quarter-over-quarter, ending the period at 306 active rigs.
 While we are seeing efficiencies drive overall shale production, fewer drilling rigs and hydraulic fracturing crews are required for the equivalent production output.

-However, notwithstanding the volatility in the oil and gas markets, there remain three potential positive long-term trends that benefit us:
+- However, notwithstanding the volatility in the oil and gas markets, there remain three potential positive long-term trends that benefit us:

 •First, E&P companies continue to drill longer lateral wells, which drives up proppant demand for each well completed in the Permian Basin.
 Longer laterals increase the number of frac stages required to frac as well.
-As lateral lengths continue to increase, the aggregate amount of proppant per well increases.

-•Second, frac sand demand continues to increase due to improved completion efficiencies, driven by steady improvement in the average tons of sand pumped per frac crew per month.
-As frac crews become more efficient, they are able to increase their monthly sand consumption.

-•Third, E&P companies continue to adopt Simul- and Trimul-frac completions designs, which can consume up to 30% more proppant than typical legacy completion designs.
+As lateral lengths continue to increase, the aggregate amount of proppant per well increases. - •Second, frac sand demand continues to increase due to improved completion efficiencies, driven by steady improvement in the average tons of sand pumped per frac crew per month.
+As frac crews become more efficient, they are able to increase their monthly sand consumption. - •Third, E&P companies continue to adopt Simul- and Trimul-frac completions designs which can consume up to 30% more proppant than typical legacy completion designs.